SaschaHgMann/user-profile/README.md

 npm run serve
 ```

-you shoud then see the following:
+you shoud then see the following at the url `http://localhost:8080`:

 ![Landing Page](landing_page.png)